PuzzleFlow/tochtli/tutorials/client-notifications.md

 end
 {% endhighlight %}

 To start the event listener run the command `bundle exec ruby client.rb c client-001`.
- Then with server is started publish new logs with command `bundle exec ruby client.rb s sample.log`.
+ When server is started, publish new logs with command `bundle exec ruby client.rb s sample.log`.
  You should see the output like:

 ```